 Healey has presided over many Babson milestones: welcoming the most diverse and well-qualified students in Babson history, celebrating the historic successes of Babson Athletics, and taking unprecedented steps to enhance higher education access and affordability.

 Under Healey's leadership, Babson is now preparing to commemorate its Centennial in 2019.
 The College's Centennial Strategy is focused on preparing entrepreneurs of all kinds to lead in a new way, creating social and economic value simultaneously, and, in doing so, transforming lives, businesses, and communities for the better.
 To help achieve this vision, Babson is building a campus for its next 100 years.
-Several major construction projects are currently underway, including the new Babson Recreation and Athletics Facility, Centennial Park, Babson Commons at Horn Library, and Weissman Foundry.
+Several major construction projects are currently underway, including the new Babson Recreation and Athletics Complex, Kerry Murphy Healey Park, Babson Commons at Horn Library, and Weissman Foundry.

 Prior to Babson, Healey served with distinction as the 70th lieutenant governor of Massachusetts.
 During that time, she introduced, enacted and implemented a wide range of policy and legislative initiatives for the Romney-Healey administration, highlighted by a successful bi-partisan effort to craft first-in-the-nation health care reform legislation.